Wreck-It Ralph: Video games

-In addition to the Flash version of the Fix-It Felix, Jr. game, Disney released a tie-in side-scrolling platform game called Wreck-It Ralph for the Wii, Nintendo 3DS, and Nintendo DS, to mostly negative reviews.
+In addition to the Adobe Flash version of the Fix-It Felix, Jr. game, Disney released a tie-in side-scrolling platform game called Wreck-It Ralph for the Wii, Nintendo 3DS, and Nintendo DS, to mostly negative reviews.
 The arcade style side-scrolling game was developed by Pipeworks Software and published by Activision and serves as a "story extension" to the film; it is the first Disney video game since Disney's Extreme Skate Adventure to be published by Activision.
 Taking place following the events of the film, players may play as Wreck-It Ralph or Fix-It Felix, causing or repairing damage, respectively, following another Cy-Bug incident.
 Game levels are based on the locations in the film like the Fix-It Felix, Jr., Hero's Duty, and Sugar Rush games as well as Game Central Station.
 It was released in conjunction with the film's release, in November 2012.
 In October 2012, Disney released fully playable browser-based versions of the Hero's Duty and Sugar Rush games on the new official film site.
 A mobile game titled Wreck-it Ralph was released in November 2012 for iOS and Android systems, with a Windows Phone 8 version following almost a year later.
 Initially, the game consisted of three mini-games, Fix-it Felix, Jr., Hero's Duty and Sweet Climber, which were later joined by TurboTime and Hero's Duty: Flight Command.
 The game was retired on August 29, 2014.

 Ralph also appears in Sega's Sonic & All-Stars Racing Transformed as a playable guest character.
 Ralph and Vanellope appear as playable characters in Disney Infinity as well (voiced by Brian T. Delaney and Sarah Silverman, respectively); the Disney Store released their individual figures on January 7, 2014.
 A combo "toy box pack" of the two figures with Sugar Rush customization discs was released April 1, 2014, from the Disney Store.
 Wreck-It Ralph is a playable world on the mobile game Disney Crossy Road.
 Ralph made his debut appearance in the Kingdom Hearts video game series in Kingdom Hearts III, serving as a Link summon.
 A world based on Wreck-It Ralph was added to the mobile game Kingdom Hearts Union χ as part of an update in April 2019.
 In the game, the story of the world loosely follows the plot of the film, culminating with a boss battle against Turbo.
 Ralph, Vanellope, Calhoun, and Felix appear in the mobile game Disney Heroes: Battle Mode as characters.
 Ralph and Vanellope are the first unlocked characters.
 Ralph, Vanellope, Calhoun, and Felix appear as playable characters to unlock for a limited time in Disney Magic Kingdoms, as well as Niceland as an attraction.